President & CEO

-Current Secretary of Eric's Club
+Current Vice Chair of Eric's Club

 A native of Orange, Texas, young Sharmagne Jenkins first glimpsed the hospitality industry through a broad lens.
 Her single mother, Lois, fortunate to have been afforded a college education and advanced professional degree, moved with her and Sharmagne’s sister, Alonna-Chell, to Cincinnati, Ohio, in the early 1970s for a better life.

 When her sister went off to college, Sharmagne traveled on business trips and moved to seven different cities with her mom, experiencing historic hotels like the Muehlebach in Kansas City and sampling fine cuisine in their restaurants.
 In those days, the housekeepers did double duty as babysitters, and Sharmagne toured the suites and facilities, a captive audience, as they went about their daily chores.
 Her interest in hospitality was re-ignited in 1982 when she read an article in Black Enterprise magazine about careers in the industry.
 Her mom had recently been transferred to Houston, and Sharmagne, contemplating her next move, decided to check out Hilton College.
 It was there she found her calling and the rest is her story.

 Sharmagne Taylor, CMP, is now president and CEO of On-Site Partners, Inc. Established in 1998, On-Site Partners, Inc., is a full-service meeting consulting firm providing technology solutions for attendees and housing and event-logistics management for large meetings and events hosted by professional and trade associations, corporations and community organizations.
 Prior to starting her own firm, Sharmagne worked for 15 years in hotel operations, sales and convention services, primarily with Hyatt and Hilton.